Q: I did not receive my confirmation email, what should I do?

 Q: My daughter landed a really big fish, will it be eligible for junior or senior prizes?

 A: Senior and junior judging is separate.
+If she is registered as a junior, then it will be judged in the Junior category.
 You can only upload a photo of a fish that you caught.

 A: No, it’s not compulsory.
 You may use that feature if it’s available on your camera and you know how it works!
-But make sure nothing obscures your fish laying and brag mat, otherwise it may not be eligible for judging.
+But make sure nothing obscures your fish laying on the brag mat, otherwise it may not be eligible for judging.

-Q: What if I land a fish when its dark and my camera can’t stamp the time on the image?
+Q: What if I land a fish when it’s dark?

 A: There should be no photos taken in the dark.